 I was a pretty creative teen when it came to fashion and style.
 I wore sweaters as skirts, sewed some of my own clothes, embellished and drew on my denim, even pulled down one of my bedroom curtains to fashion it into a cummerbund for a school dance.
 I’m eternally grateful that my parents gave me the freedom to express myself sartorially; while it made for some awkward social moments at the mall (strangers can be so cruel) it helped me be strong, believe in myself, and take risks.

 I’m always thrilled to come across a blog of a younger woman or teen who has a bold and clearly defined personal style.
 I know it’s not easy at that age to buck the norm, and I understand the passion and creativity and drive that goes behind such outfits.
 Some young bloggers you can see are still feeling things out and finding their way, and others you can clearly understand their message and can be in awe by their voice and maturity.
-When I came across Zoe Schlacter’s blog, Girl With The Flower, she stopped me in my tracks with her incredibly creative, unique, and inspiring personal style.
-I subscribed, I became a huge fan, and asked her to be part of my True Fashionista series.
+When I came across Zoe Schlacter’s blog, Girl With The Flower, they stopped me in my tracks with their incredibly creative, unique, and inspiring personal style.
+I subscribed, I became a huge fan, and asked them to be part of my True Fashionista series.

 “In middle school, I went through an awkward insecure phase, like most middle-schoolers do.
 I wasn’t quite as daring then; it’s been a gradual progression up until now.
 I’m becoming more courageous with what I wear, and I’m more confident in myself.” (source)